Yonathan Daza Player Props: Rockies vs. Pirates

-Yonathan Daza -- hitting .308 with four doubles and five RBI in his past 10 games -- will be in action for the Colorado Rockies against the Pittsburgh Pirates, with Rich Hill on the mound, on April 17 at 8:40 PM ET.
+The Colorado Rockies, including Yonathan Daza (batting .282 in his past 10 games, with three doubles and five RBI), take on starter Vince Velasquez and the Pittsburgh Pirates at Coors Field, Tuesday at 8:40 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Mariners.
+In his last game he had a one-hit performance (1-for-4) against the Pirates.

 Yonathan Daza Game Info & Props vs. the Pirates